Shrey327/Machine_Learning/README.md

 # Machine Learning Repository

-A comprehensive collection of machine learning projects, data analysis notebooks, and predictive models covering various domains including environmental analysis, neural networks, computer vision, and fraud detection.
+A comprehensive collection of machine learning projects and data analysis notebooks built for **Google Colab**.
+This repository covers various domains including environmental analysis, neural networks, computer vision, and fraud detection - all designed to run seamlessly in the cloud.

 ## 📁 Project Structure